 After that, the Ozark plateau deforms in the upward direction, which causes stream downcutting and erosion.
 Later, granite slowly became susceptible and started to slowly ride out across the joints – vertical and horizontal cracks in the boulders.
 Now, these rocks are still weathering away.

-Most of these giant pink granite was excavated during the 1840s.
+Most of this giant pink granite was excavated during the 1840s.
 Because of this reason, the neighboring town is named Graniteville.

 These giant granites were used to pave stones on St. Louis streets (that are visible from Laclede’s Landing), piers(intermediate support for the adjacent ends of two bridge spans.) of Eads Bridge in St. Louis, and columns found at the mansion of Missouri Governor in Jefferson City.